Quantum Simulation of the N flavor Gross-Neveu Model: Conclusions

 \section{Conclusions}

-In this paper we have described a mapping of the N flavor Gross Neveu model into a suitable qubit Hamiltonian and have benchmarked quantum simulations of the latter by comparing time evolution and determinations of the ground state wavefunction of the model with results from classical simulations, exact diagonalization and DMRG/TEBD calculations.
-We have concentrated on the case of two flavors (which can be mapped to the spinful 1+1 Hubbard model) and four flavors on small lattices for a range of four fermion couplings.
+In this paper, we have described a mapping of the $N$-flavor Gross Neveu (GN) model into a suitable qubit Hamiltonian using Jordan-Wigner transformation and have benchmarked quantum simulations of the two and four flavor model by comparing its time evolution at strong coupling using two different quantum processing units (QPUs)---the IBM-Q Guadalupe machine, which is based on superconducting transmon qubits, and the Quantinuum H1 machine, which is a trapped-ion based quantum computer.

+The results of the Trotter evolution using the Guadalupe machine and the Quantinuum H1-machine are compared with the classical simulations, exact diagonalization, and DMRG/TEBD calculations.
+From the comparison with the exact computations, we find that at the current time, the Trotter evolution of the 2-flavor GN model can be reliably measured with both QPUs up-to four or five Trotter steps.
+However, due to the connectivity requirement of the qubits in 4-flavor model, we find that to obtain a reliable qualitative Trotter evolution, connectivity of the physical qubits in the machines becomes important.
+The Quantinuum H1 machine showed superior performance due to its all-to-all connectivity giving qualitatively sound results up to four Trotter steps.
+This indicates that configurable connectivity of the qubits is essential for implementing different multi-flavor fermionic models on current quantum machines.

+Our study also leads to a similar conclusion to some previous work -- namely that comparatively large Trotter steps can be used to compensate for the current limitations of current hardware which lacks quantum error correction.
+We advise the readers of an important caveat.
+We only used compiler optimization routines in this study for error mitigation.
+In our follow-up work on this model, we plan to use advanced error mitigation techniques like zero noise extrapolation.
+Mitigation techniques potentially can improve the 4-flavor results with the Guadalupe machine and also might improve the scaling and number of Trotter steps accessible to both platforms.

+We also presented results for the ground state preparation with a variational quantum eigensolver.
+We did not attempt to implement this with quantum processing units since we suspect that ground state preparation will be impossible without advanced mitigation techniques due to the noise associated with NISQ-era machines.
+Even with advanced mitigation techniques, it might not be possible to prepare the ground state without improved algorithms.
+The authors are exploring these avenues and the results will be presented in the future.
+We concluded our study with wave packet preparation and scattering with DMRG/TEBD techniques, and this will be further explored with quantum processing units in the upcoming work.